Regardless of trends coworking is about fostering openness.

 Two people will live in these units and share a bathroom.
 Then there are two wings that each hold around 20 dorm rooms, 10 on each side of the aisle, for a total of 40 dorms per floor.
 In the center between the wings, there’s a common area students will pass through several times a day.
 It has a large kitchen, several sofas, an island for people to gather around, fireplaces, and one or two large screen TVs.

-So, dorms are designed to be private enough to give each individual their own personal space; however, they’re encouraged to use the common area if they have guests over and want to cook a big meal or watch TV with friends.
+Dorms are designed to be private enough to give each individual their own personal space; however, people are encouraged to use the common area if they have guests over and want to cook a big meal or watch TV with friends.
 It’s intentional design that allows people to interact and get to know each other.
 This is something community-focused coworking spaces can and should replicate.

 Figure 1: The features of dorms vs. apartments